+As of December 31, 2024 and December 31, 2023, our debt consisted of asset based leverage facilities, a revolving credit facility, and debt securitizations.
+We may, from time to time, enter into additional credit facilities, increase the size of our existing credit facilities or issue debt securities.
+Any such incurrence or issuance would be subject to prevailing market conditions, our liquidity requirements, contractual and regulatory restrictions and other factors.
 We are generally permitted, under specified conditions, to issue multiple classes of indebtedness and one class of stock senior to our shares if our asset coverage, as defined in the 1940 Act, is at least equal to 150%, if certain requirements are met.
-In connection with our organization, our Board and TIAA (as our initial shareholder) authorized us to adopt the 150% asset coverage ratio.
-As of December 31, 2023 and December 31, 2022, our asset coverage ratio was 178.57% and 174.41%, respectively.
+As of December 31, 2024 and December 31, 2023, our asset coverage ratio was 187.03% and 178.57%, respectively.

-Cash and restricted cash as of December 31, 2023, taken together with our uncalled capital commitments of \$142.4 million, is expected to be sufficient for our investment activities and to conduct our operations in the near term.
-As of December 31, 2023, we had \$43.8 million available under our Wells Fargo Financing Facility (as defined below), \$112.6 million available under our SMBC Financing Facility (as defined below), and \$58.5 million available under our SMBC Corporate Revolver (as defined below).
+Cash and cash equivalents as of December 31, 2024, taken together with our unused capacity under our credit facilities is expected to be sufficient for our investing activities and to conduct our operations in the near term.
+As of December 31, 2024, we had \$119.0 million available under our Wells Fargo Financing Facility (as defined below) and \$87.3 million available under our SMBC Corporate Revolver (as defined below).